OCHA-DAP/hdx-python-scraper/docs/main.md

             output_hxltags:
               - "#affected+inneed"

-The population mini scraper matches admin names only using exact matching (adm_exact is set to True) rather than the default which tries fuzzy matching in the event of a failure to match exactly.
-In this case, the fuzzy matching was incorrect.
-Note: a future fix in HDX Python Country may render this flag unnecessary as it will only fuzzy match if the input has more than 3 characters.
+The population mini scraper matches country code only using exact matching (adm_exact is set to True) rather than the default which tries fuzzy matching in the event of a failure to match exactly.
+This is useful when matching produces false positives which is very rare so is usually not needed.

      population:
         source: "World Bank"